mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage.md

   useColorScheme,
 } from '@mui/material/styles';

-// ModeSwitcher is an example interface that users use to toggle between modes.
+// ModeSwitcher is an example interface for toggling between modes.
-// Material UI does not provide the toggle interface, you have to build it yourself. const ModeSwitcher = () => {
+// Material UI does not provide the toggle interface—you have to build it yourself. const ModeSwitcher = () => {
   const { mode, setMode } = useColorScheme();
   const [mounted, setMounted] = React.useState(false);